Bonanza55/PALMETTO/Readme.txt

 PALMETTO Digital Messaging System

-Welcome to PALMETTO, a unified packet VHF/UHF radio transceiver and FSK demodulation package off grid radio operators.
+Welcome to PALMETTO, a unified packet VHF/UHF radio transceiver and FSK demodulation package for off grid radio operators.

 MURS for non hams, and simplex [147.550] for hams.